XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 ## TCPMask

 An array used to camouflage TCP traffic emitted by the core.
-The first item in the array is the outermost camouflage layer.
+The first item in the array is the innermost camouflage layer.

 ```json
 {